snookums/gettingCleaningData/README.md

 8) make a list of the 2nd column of hdrfile

-9) change column names that ID the actual data measurement name
+9) change column names that ID the actual data measurement name with hdrfile list

 10) add column of user activity as 1st column of new data set using cbind()

-11) make V1 column a factor and change V1 column name to 'activity'
+11) make 1st column a factor and change V1 column name to 'activity'

 12) assign activity labels to each of the 6 possible factors